Miami Dolphins vs. Jacksonville Jaguars NFL Week 6 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- Miami and its opponents have scored at least 47 points only twice this year.
+- Miami and its opponents have combined for 47 points just two times this season.

 - Jacksonville has combined with its opponents to score more than 47 points in three of five games this season.